AATechCulture/DUHackathon/README.md

 ## Project Description 🤯

-Flood Guard is a web-based tool that provides flood risk predictions and real-time weather updates for specific locations.
-Users can input a city and zip code to retrieve, precipitation levels, and a flood risk score.
+## Flood Guard is a web-based tool that offers accurate flood risk predictions and real-time weather updates for specific locations.
+By allowing users to input a city and zip code, the platform provides essential data, including precipitation levels and a flood risk score.
+The model also incorporates up to 5 years' worth of historical flood data, helping users better understand potential future risks.
+This long-term data empowers homebuyers, insurance companies, and businesses to make informed decisions based on comprehensive, historical, and real-time insights.

----

 ## Project Value 💰

-Flood Guard is aimed at:
+Flood Guard delivers significant value across several industries:

-1. **Homebuyers**: Empowering them with location-specific flood risk data to make informed decisions before purchasing properties.
-2. **Insurance Companies**: Offering tools to adjust insurance premiums based on flood risk analysis for specific regions.

-This solution mitigates financial risks, improves safety measures, and enhances disaster preparedness.
+- Homebuyers: By providing up to 5 years of flood risk data, Flood Guard equips homebuyers with detailed insights on flood history and future risk projections for specific locations.
+This helps individuals make well-informed decisions when purchasing properties, protecting their investment from potential flood damage.

+- Insurance Companies: With historical flood data and real-time risk analysis, Flood Guard offers insurance companies a powerful tool to assess flood risks more accurately.
+This enables insurers to adjust premiums based on more precise, location-specific flood risk analysis.
+The tool supports dynamic pricing models, ensuring that insurance policies reflect the true risk level of properties, making premium pricing more competitive and fair.

+- Real Estate Developers & Investors: For businesses involved in real estate development or investment, Flood Guard provides invaluable flood risk forecasting.
+It helps in choosing project sites that minimize flood exposure, reducing potential losses and ensuring long-term property value retention.

 ---